ukihunter/Python-FTP-Client/README.md

 🔹 Python 3.x
 🔹 `ftplib` (Built-in)
 🔹 Any additional dependencies in `requirements.txt`
+🔹 Defult local path is set to D:\ Feel free to edit it.

 ## 📜 License
 📄 Open-source under the **MIT License** – Feel free to contribute!